Another Apple event could be coming soon. Here's what we know

 New products we expect: AirPods 3, Macs and more

-Apple already unveiled a slew of hardware and software upgrades during its previous 2021 events, including the iPhone 13, Apple Watch 7, iPad Mini 6 and an updated entry level iPad.
+Apple already unveiled a slew of hardware and software upgrades during its previous 2021 events, including the iPhone 13, Apple Watch 7, iPad Mini 6 and a new entry-level iPad.
 But, there are still a few things we expect the tech giant to announce in the fall.
-We hope to see the AirPods 3, a larger iMac powered by Apple's M1 chip, a more affordable Apple Display, a new MacBook Pro and Mac Pro with a rumored update to Apple's M1 chip.
-We're also on the lookout for an Apple competitor to Amazon Echo Show smart display, a soundbar with a built-in Apple TV and an Apple AR/VR headset.
+We hope to see the AirPods 3, a larger iMac powered by Apple's M1 chip, a more affordable Apple Display and a new MacBook Pro and Mac Pro with a rumored update to Apple's M1 chip.
+We're also on the lookout for an Apple competitor to the Amazon Echo Show smart display, a soundbar with a built-in Apple TV and maybe an Apple AR/VR headset.

 AirPods 3

 Apple's AirPods could be getting an update sometime this year, according to an earlier report from Bloomberg.
-Rumors suggest the AirPods 3 will have similar features to the AirPods Pro like spatial audio support, a shorter stem, interchangeable tips and a smaller charging case.
-Here's what we hope to see when the AirPods 3 are revealed, and here's how we think the AirPods 3 will compare to the AirPods Pro.
+Rumors suggest the AirPods 3 will have similar features to the AirPods Pro, such as spatial audio support, a shorter stem, interchangeable tips and a smaller charging case.
+Here's what we hope to see when the AirPods 3 are revealed, and here's how we think the AirPods 3 will compare with the AirPods Pro.

 New MacBook Pros, Mac Pros, Mac Mini, iMac and Apple Display